tuxcodejohn/sqliteXX3/README.md

-SQLite3 Variadic Template Test Foo!
+SQLite3 Variadic Template Bindings
 -------

-Hope this becomes once a usable sqlite3 binding for modern C++.
+This is a header only binding of sqlite3 lib for C++.

-It suffers from bugs in gcc up to 4.9.1.
+It suffered from a bug concerning  gcc up to 4.9.1 at least on x86_64.
+Some 4.7 version for arm is know to work too.

-Working as far as tested afterwards.
-(Ummm there was not too much serious testing applied...)